Author: Sean Keith, Business Development Director at Eagle Eye.

 Even before the crisis, Loblaw was leading the click & collect retail shopping trend in Canada.
 Sarah Davis, Loblaw president, said: “We believe that the click & collect model will be strong going forward, and Canadians have adopted it readily.”

 It makes sense.
 Connecting a loyalty program to that model adds value for the customer and retailers.
-Loblaw’s Optimum loyalty program, for example, rewards customers with instore with discounts on top brands and family essentials like diapers, formula, and organic products, if they shop online and pick up their purchases at specific locations or instore.
+For example, Loblaw’s Optimum loyalty program rewards customers with in-store discounts on top brands and family essentials like diapers, formula, and organic products if they shop online and pick up their purchases at specific locations or in-store.

-Even as some social-distancing and shopping restrictions ease, the popularity of click & collect, BOPIS and curbside pickup isn’t about to disappear.
-In the US, shopping via click & collect is expected to increase 60% by the end of 2020, as consumers grow used to the convenience of picking items up at a time and place that suits them.
+Even as some social distancing and shopping restrictions ease, the popularity of click & collect, BOPIS and curbside pickup aren’t about to disappear.
+In the US, shopping via click & collect is expected to increase by 60% by the end of 2020 as consumers grow used to the convenience of picking items up at a time and place that suits them.

 Traditional retail won’t be the same… and that’s okay